Moving To Cloudflare Pages

 Cloudflare pages

-Cloudflare recently they rolled out Cloudflare pages, a service designed especially for hosting JAMstack websites.
-You can go read the marketing blurb yourself, but for the purposes of this post you can think of it as a the Cloudflare’s interpetation of Vercel.
+You can go read the marketing blurb yourself, but for the purposes of this post you can think of it as “static web hosting with integrated platform features”.

 Cloudflare pages includes built-in “GitOps” capabilities, but after watching the automation fail to compile my website, using a framework it claimed to support (Hugo), I surmised it would probably be easier to just upload the static file bundle directly using Wrangler and Github Actions: